Elbe Philharmonic Hall, Hamburg, Germany

 Elbe Philharmonic Hall Hamburg Foundation was founded under private law in October 2005.

 The initiative was taken by Bankhauser MM Warburg & Co and HSN Nordbank to jointly foster realisation of the project.
 The concern of the foundation is not to raise short-term donations for the construction work, but to attract long-term donations to the foundation's capital.
-The donations collected will be used towards realising the philharmonic hall project, and later for music instruction for children and young people, as well as innovative projects.
+The donations collected are used towards realising the philharmonic hall project, and later for music instruction for children and young people, as well as innovative projects.